 You get in touch with cold leads through cold email outreach or cold calling.
 As already mentioned earlier, they have no idea about your product or service.
-It is important, especially for salespeople and marketers to know the difference between cold email and email marketing and understands which one suits their business needs better.
+It is important for salespeople and marketers to know the difference between cold email and email marketing and understand which one suits their business needs better.

 You can make the initial contact using email, text, or phone calls.
 Cold calls target a part of the audience with a problem that your product or service can resolve.
 It helps let leads know that you know about their pain, which would attract them towards you.
 You have to get the attention of the prospect by making phone calls and emailing.